Are you gearing up for a trip to Lisbon, Portugal?

 One upside: it’s included in the Lisbon Card.

-Instead of cruising Baixa or Bairro Alto during the day, try the Chiado neighborhood.
+Instead of cruising Baixa or Bairro Alto during the day, another Lisbon tip is to try the Chiado neighborhood.
 I loved it during my visit.
 It’s a rather arty upscale neighborhood with lovely squares.

 Chiado is filled with lovely cafes, chic art galleries, and tony boutiques (though the restaurants are quite touristy).
 It also has a proud literary history.
 When I was there, there was an open air book market on Rue Anchieta.